-When the impact of COVID-19 is factored in and everyone who is on a Pandemic Unemployment Payment is assumed to meet the ILO definition of unemployment, the numbers of people unemployed increases to 612,443 with an unemployment rate of 25.7% at the end of March.
-At the end of April 2021, the adjusted measure of unemployment was 564,059 and the unemployment rate was 24.8%.
-While in May COVID-19 adjusted unemployment estimate was 487,122 and the unemployment rate was 21.9%.
-The improvement in these figures reflects the re-opening of the economy.
+When the impact of COVID-19 is factored in and everyone who is on a Pandemic Unemployment Payment is assumed to meet the ILO definition of unemployment, at the end of June the numbers of people unemployed increases to 413,687 with an unemployment rate of 16.2%.
+While at the end of July 2021, the adjusted measure of unemployment was 356,648 and the unemployment rate was 13.5%.
+And in August the COVID-19 adjusted unemployment estimate declined to 335,178 and the unemployment rate was 12.4%.